Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: The asymptotic condition numbers

-In Figure \ref{FigureVW}, we see, for $n=5,25,100$, the set of the pairs $(V_1,W_1)$ for $50\ 000$ random matrices $A$ of order $n$ such that $\Lambda_1$ is complex.
+In Figure \ref{FigureVW}, we see scatter diagrams of $(V_1,W_1)$ for $50\ 000$ random matrices $A$ of order $n=5,25,100$ such that $\Lambda_1$ is simple complex.
 The elements of $A$ are sampled from the standard normal distribution.
 Observe that the distribution of the pairs in the square $[0,1)^2$ is not uniform, since the pairs tend to accumulate around the diagonal $V_1=W_1$.
+There are no instances close to the corners $(0,1)$ and $(1,0)$.
+In Figure \ref{FigureVW1}, we see bidimensional histograms with heatmaps of $(V_1,W_1)$.
+The distribution of $(V_1,W_1)$ appears symmetric.